EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 and society?
 • Neuroticism
 how much do you tend to worry?
-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-144/155

-User profiling - Facebook/Cambridge Analytica
-OCEAN model
-• Openness
-do you enjoy new experiences?
-• Conscientiousness
-do you prefer plans and order?
-• Extraversion
-how social you are?
-• Agreeableness
-do you value others’ needs
-and society?
-• Neuroticism
-how much do you tend to worry?
-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-144/155

-User profiling - Facebook/Cambridge Analytica
-OCEAN model
-• Openness
-Message to push support for
-do you enjoy new experiences?
-Second Amendment of US Constitution
-• Conscientiousness
-do you prefer plans and order?

 Conscientious individual with
 high neuroticism:

-• Extraversion
-how social you are?
-• Agreeableness
-do you value others’ needs
-and society?
-• Neuroticism
-how much do you tend to worry?

 “The second amendment isn’t just a right.
 It’s an insurance policy.
 Defend the righ to bear arms!”

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-144/155

 User profiling - Facebook/Cambridge Analytica
 OCEAN model